Bachelor of science in mechanical engineering

 The program was established to prepare students to satisfy the needs of local and regional industry and to prepare students for professional practice and advanced study.
 Our industry advisory board helps us stay current with the needs of the profession.

-With a bachelor’s degree in electrical engineering from WSU Vancouver
+With a bachelor’s degree in mechanical engineering from WSU Vancouver

 - You should be able to apply technical knowledge and skills to provide optimal solutions in industrial and government organizations.